 Q 117: What appeal rights do consumers have?

+Insurance companies won’t pay for services not covered by a plan, such as care that isn’t medically necessary.
+Consumers have the right to ask their insurance company to reconsider a decision to deny coverage and, after that, consumers have the right to an independent external review of the decision.

 Consumers have a right to appeal an unfavorable coverage decision by their health insurance company.
-Insurance companies must give consumers owning an individual policy a first-level internal appeal, administered by the company, and if the company upholds its initial unfavorable coverage decision, then it must provide an external review administered by an independent third party.
-Consumers in individual policies may also be able to request a voluntary second-level internal appeal.
+Insurance companies must give consumers a first-level internal appeal, administered by the company, and if the company upholds its initial unfavorable coverage decision, then it must provide an external review administered by an independent third party.
+Consumers may also be able to request a voluntary second-level internal appeal.
 However, those two levels of internal appeals must also be done within the time limit imposed by the law for all internal appeal process, whether one or two levels.
-Expedited review for emergency situations is available.
-For group policies, the insurance company may require two levels of internal appeals before the external review option.
+Expedited review for emergency situations is availableThe insurance company may require two levels of internal appeals before the external review option for claims denied as not medically necessary or medically appropriate.
 For more information about how to appeal a health insurance company’s unfavorable decision, the consumer can refer to the notice of the insurance company’s unfavorable coverage decision (often referred to an Explanation of Benefits, or EOB), plan or policy documents, or contact [insert state insurance department] at [insert telephone number].

 Consumers also can file complaints with [insert name of state insurance department] when claims are denied, or when they believe that their health insurance company isn’t properly following the legal appeals process.
 Consumers can contact the state insurance department at [insert contact information].
+Please note this does not delay or extend the 4 month filing deadline from receipt of the final coverage decision.

 Note that there is a separate appeals process if a consumer is dissatisfied with an eligibility decision made by [insert name of state exchange].
 The consumer can contact [insert name of state exchange] for more information.